colefranks/crosswords/README.md

 <img src = "big_diag_grid.png"/>

 In the best case, we could hope that our crossword uses every edge.
-Because the average degree is about 7, this means we fit around $$7*m*n/2$$ edges.
-Each word of length $l$ requires $l-1$ edges.
-Thus we expect to fit around $7 m n/ 2l$ words, where $l$ is the average word size.
+Because the average degree is about 7, this means we fit around 7mn/2 edges.
+Each word of length l requires l-1 edges.
+Thus we expect to fit around 7 m n/ 2l words, where l is the average word length.

 ## Better sorting